alexdong/consilio/README.md

 ### Manage Perspectives

-`cons perspectives [subcommand]`: **Invite different experts to the table**.
+`cons perspectives generate`: **Invite different experts to the table**.
 This comand generate or add perspectives into your thinking session.
 The perspectives can be different stakeholders, advisors from distinct backgrounds or experts in different fields into your decision making process.
+Think of each perspective as an expert in a Mixtures of Experts model, each can be called up to do further context-aware inference time reasoning.

 Available subcommands: